Choose from these 4 bundles menu bottom

-When to use a flowchart vs other Lean tools
+When to use a flowchart template vs. other Lean tools

 Value Stream Map

-Value Stream Mapping is a strategic tool that uses special symbols and Lean metrics to depict the flow of a product or service (and the information needed to plan and control the flow of that product or service) through an entire stream of value-adding processes - each of which might drill down to further details illustrated using one or all of the following tactical tools.
+Your Value Stream Mapping template is a strategic tool that uses special symbols and Lean metrics to depict the flow of a product or service through an entire stream of value-adding processes — each of which might drill down to further details illustrated using one or all of the following tactical tools.

 Download free trial value stream map